Discover the fundamentals of JavaScript. A comprehensive guide to key concepts, from basic syntax to control structures, arrays and objects.

 Style editing

-We can also modify the styles of a DOM element by using the appropriate style properties.
+We can also change the styles of a DOM element by using the appropriate style properties.
 For example, to change the background color of an element, we use backgroundColor

 .
 For example, title.style.backgroundColor = 'blue';